 “I moved to the UK just over three years ago and shortly after I arrived, I started watching Bake Off,” she explains.
 “I was a big fan and I quickly got hooked.
 I realised that is what I wanted I to do.
 I had a plan to apply but only after I had practised and practised.
-And so I have practised for three years to reach a good standard.
-I also wanted to make sure that when I entered the tent, whatever challenge they threw at me that first week, I’d know what to do!”
+And so I have practised for three years to reach a good standard.”

 What is Julia’s baking style?